turbaevsky/indicators/doc/PI_DB_TS.md

 To access to the Report System you've to use [this](http://www.wano.org/xwp10webapp/Confidentiality.aspx) link.

-Be sure that you have access to the WANO member website because the system will asko you log in
+Be sure that you have access to the WANO member website because the system will ask you log in

 ![](pic/login.PNG)